What’s a Rich Text element?

 Not only can carpooling help workers become more productive by efficiently getting them to the office, it can also help flesh out mandatory workplace travel plans (for development applications), minimise spending on parking facilities/expansions, and attract more business opportunities by reducing traffic in the area.

-Leading carpool services are making it easy for organisations to reap these benefits.
+Leading carpool services are making it easy for organisations to reap these shared mobility benefits.
 Through smart software systems, corporations can build a private network of carpoolers among their employees, simply arranging ride matches and even incentivising ridesharing with perks like guaranteed and discounted parking.

-2. Microtransit services
+2. Microtransit shared mobility services

 Similar to carpooling in terms of benefits, microtransit services also give organisations an effective solution for their employees’ commutes.